mariusfacktor/image-tile-mosaic/README.md

 <br>

 Left to right:
-target image, source image, reconstruction, annotaed source image closeup
+target image, source image, reconstruction, annotated source image closeup

 The annotated source image highlights the used blocks in white and contains three bits of information, row, column, and rotation.
 For instance, "6 8 L" means this block should be placed on the reconstructed image at row 6 (0-indexed) column 8 (0-indexed) and rotated 90 degrees to the Left (counterclockwise).